Unlabeled Data vs. Pre-trained Knowledge: Rethinking SSL in the Era of Large Models: Experiments

 \subsection{Baselines Selection}

-We selected FixMatch~\cite{fixmatch} (standard semi-supervised learning), DWD~\cite{dwusl} (open-set semi-supervised learning), OwMatch~\cite{niu2024owmatch} (open-world semi-supervised learning), and CCL~\cite{zhou2024continuous} (long-tailed semi-supervised learning) as representative methods across different settings.
-For the pretrain–finetuning paradigm, we consider CLIP \cite{CLIP}, a pre-trained VLM, along with its prompt tuning variants—CoOp \cite{coop}, the first to introduce prompt tuning for CLIP, and PromptSRC \cite{promptsrc}, a state-of-the-art method.
-Including these methods in our comparison allows for a direct observation of the lower and upper bounds for pre-trained VLMs in semi-supervised settings, leading to a more comprehensive analysis.
+Given that SSL is primarily applied to image classification tasks, we selected FixMatch~\citep{fixmatch} as a representative method for standard semi-supervised learning, DWD~\citep{dwusl} for open-set semi-supervised learning, OwMatch~\citep{niu2024owmatch} for open-world semi-supervised learning, and CCL~\citep{zhou2024continuous} for long-tailed semi-supervised learning.
+For pre-trained models, we consider CLIP~\citep{CLIP} along with its prompt tuning variants: CoOp, which was the first to introduce prompt tuning for CLIP~\citep{coop}, and PromptSRC~\citep{promptsrc}, a state-of-the-art method in this line of work.